GorbulasDev/learnelectra/docs/xep_out_of_sync.md

 title: Out of Sync
 ---

-## Out of Sync, Database Errors, Critcial Errors in Electra QT Wallet
+## Out of Sync, Database Errors, Critcial Errors in XEP Core Wallet

 If you see Out of Sync, a critical error, or syncing stopped or frozen, more than likely your blockchain is corrupted.
 This is caused a number of ways: